 Liver dysfunction (eg, caused by parenteral alimentation causing cholestasis, neonatal sepsis, neonatal hepatitis) may cause a conjugated or mixed hyperbilirubinemia.

 Physiologic hyperbilirubinemia occurs in almost all neonates.
-Shorter neonatal RBC life span increases bilirubin production; deficient conjugation due to the deficiency of UGT decreases clearance; and low bacterial levels in the intestine combined with increased hydrolysis of conjugated bilirubin increase enterohepatic circulation.
-Bilirubin levels can rise up to 18 mg/dL by 3 to 4 days of life (7 days in Asian infants) and fall thereafter.
+Shorter neonatal red blood cell life span increases bilirubin production, deficient conjugation due to the deficiency of uridine diphosphate-glucuronosyltransferase (UGT) decreases clearance, and low bacterial levels in the intestine combined with increased hydrolysis of conjugated bilirubin increase enterohepatic circulation.
+Bilirubin levels can rise up to 18 mg/dL (308 micromol/L) by 3 to 4 days of life (7 days in Asian infants) and fall thereafter.

 Breastfeeding jaundice develops in one sixth of breastfed infants during the first week of life.
 Breastfeeding increases enterohepatic circulation of bilirubin in some infants who have decreased milk intake and who also have dehydration or low caloric intake.
 The increased enterohepatic circulation also may result from reduced intestinal bacteria that convert bilirubin to nonresorbed metabolites.

 Breast milk jaundice is different from breastfeeding jaundice.
-It develops after the first 5 to 7 days of life and peaks at about 2 wk.
-It is thought to be caused by an increased concentration of β-glucuronidase in breast milk, causing an increase in the deconjugation and reabsorption of bilirubin.
+It develops after the first 5 to 7 days of life and peaks at about 2 weeks.
+It is thought to be caused by an increased concentration of beta-glucuronidase in breast milk, causing an increase in the deconjugation and reabsorption of bilirubin.

 Pathologic hyperbilirubinemia in term infants is diagnosed if